Immigrant surveillance: Detention centers

 Detention centers in the United States have become a controversial topic due to the reports and allegations of mistreatment towards illegal immigrants.
 In 2009, the ACLU and the National Immigration Law Center filed a lawsuit concerning the treatment of immigrants within a detention center in Los Angeles.
 The lawsuit filed by both agencies detailed that the detainees were held up to ten hours or more despite overcrowding in the detention center and without access to water or beds.
 In another instance, Francisco Castaneda, a Salvadoran immigrant, was denied a biopsy while in prison for eleven months for a lesion he had.
 He was later diagnosed with cancer and died.
 In 2010, the T. Don Hutto Residential Center was investigated by the DHS after it was discovered that a male detention officer was sexually assaulting women that were in his custody while they were in his sole custody.
 This was in violation of DHS policies and the private company that was contracted to run the facility, Corrections Corporation of America, was put on probation during the investigation process.
-Currently, there are no mental health resources or legal obligations to provide inmates in detention centers with legal representation.
+As of 2011, there were no mental health resources or legal obligations to provide inmates in detention centers with legal representation.